FOSSEE/sees/ult/Using_Linux_Tools.rst

 \ / < > ! $ % ^ & * | { } [ ] " ' ` ~ ;

-Different shells may differ in the meta characters recognized.

 As an example,
 ::